Russian tycoon Lebedev likens to trial to political witch-hunt

-MOSCOW, Jan 23 (Reuters) - Russian banker and media magnate Alexander Lebedev on Wednesday likened his trial for throwing a punch during a television chat show to a political witch-hunt and said the charge of hooliganism levelled against him was baseless.
+MOSCOW (Reuters) - Russian banker and media magnate Alexander Lebedev on Wednesday likened his trial for throwing a punch during a television chat show to a political witch-hunt and said the charge of hooliganism leveled against him was baseless.

 The backer of Britain’s Independent and London Evening Standard newspapers was charged in September with hooliganism motivated by religious, political, racial, ethnic or ideological hatred, and could be jailed for up to five years if convicted.